Fellowships and Junior Fellowships

 Fellows who believe they qualify for consideration for a parking spot should inquire with the Fellowship Office at the time of the acceptance of the offer.
-All parking allocations are at the discretion of Dumbarton Oaks depending on availability, and will incur a charge of $50/month deducted from the Fellow’s stipend.
+All parking allocations are at the discretion of Dumbarton Oaks depending on availability.
 Dumbarton Oaks reserves the right to revoke parking privileges at any time.

 What is the guest policy?

 Dumbarton Oaks accommodations are intended for the benefit of scholars conducting research at Dumbarton Oaks.
 Fellows may receive guests in the Fellowship House for a maximum of one week per term or two weeks per academic year, and by prior application to the Fellowship Office at least two weeks before guests are due to arrive.
 Dumbarton Oaks reserves the right to change the guest policy at any time.

 I am not a U.S. citizen.
 Will I need a visa?